-A Modern British painter working in Minimalism, and Systems, Geometric, and Op Art, through collages, paintings and prints.
+British painter working from the 1960s onwards in Abstract, Minimalism, Systems, Geometric, Pop and Op Art, through collages, paintings and prints.

 1991-1999

-Returned to England.
+Returned to England from living in Jersey (Channel Islands).
 After nearly two decades of working without colour he started what was to become the series of “white paintings” which would be his last works.
 They were exhibited at the RHoK gallery, Brussels in 1996, at the Retrospective Exhibition of his work at the University of Wales School of Art Gallery, Aberystwyth (1998) and at Flowers East in 1999.
 In 1997 his wife Eve was diagnosed with cancer and died several months later.
 Soon after he was diagnosed with Motor Neurone Disease.
 Determined to continue working he explored working with specially adapted computer software but was unable to make any progress due to the rapid onset of the disease.
 He died in February 1999.

 1975-1991